girlscript/winter-of-contributing/C_CPP/Operating System Concepts/Introduction_to_OS.md

 ### Commonalities in an operating system

-1. Multiprogramming : <br>
+* Multiprogramming : <br>
  A single user cannot keep either the CPU or I/O device busy at all the time.
 This makes the system less efficient.
 Multiprogramming is a feature that increases CPU utilization by organizing jobs in such a way so that the CPU always has one task to execute.

- 2. Multitasking :<br>In multitasking, multiple tasks can be done at the same time For example, we can listen to songs and can browse chrome at the same time .<br>
+* Multitasking :<br>In multitasking, multiple tasks can be done at the same time For example, we can listen to songs and can browse chrome at the same time .
  The task here refers to a process.
 We can open multiple processes at the same time because in multitasking all the processes can co-exist in memory.